Karl von Müller: In command

 As a reward for his admiralty work in Berlin, Müller was given command of the light cruiser Emden in the spring of 1913.
 Soon he achieved fame and notoriety in both the German and other imperial powers' newspapers for initiative and skill in shelling rebellious forts along the Yangtze, at Nanking.
 He was awarded the Order of the Royal Crown (Third Class) with Swords.

-At the outbreak of the First World War, Emden was anchored in the German base at Tsingtao.
+At the outbreak of the First World War, Emden was anchored in the German base at Qingdao.
 She steamed out to sea on the evening of 31 July 1914, and on 4 August she intercepted and captured the Russian mail steamer Ryazan, the first prize taken by the Imperial German Navy (Kaiserliche Marine) in the Great War.
-Emden then made rendezvous with the German East Asia Squadron of Admiral Count Maximilian von Spee in the Mariana Islands.
+Emden then made rendezvous with the East Asia Squadron of Admiral Count Maximilian von Spee in the Mariana Islands.

 It was during a conference on the island of Pagan that Müller proposed a single light cruiser of the squadron be detached to raid Allied commerce in the Indian Ocean, while the remainder of Spee's squadron continued to steam east across the Pacific.
 Müller and Emden were given the assignment.

 In the following twelve weeks Emden and Müller achieved a reputation for daring and chivalry unequaled by any other German ship or captain.
 Müller was highly scrupulous about trying to avoid inflicting non-combatant and civilian casualties.
 While taking fourteen prizes, the only merchant sailors killed by Emden's guns were five victims of a bombardment of Madras that targeted British oil tanks and a merchant ship, despite the care Müller had taken to establish lines of fire that would minimise the risk of hitting civilian areas of the city.
 Emden also sank the Russian cruiser Zhemchug and the French destroyer Mousquet during a raid on Penang in Malaya.
 Thirty-six French survivors from Mousquet were rescued by Emden, and when three men died of their injuries they were buried at sea with full honours.
 The remaining Frenchmen were transferred to a British steamer, Newburn, which had been stopped by the German ship, but not attacked, so as to enable them to be transported to Sabang, Sumatra, in the neutral Dutch East Indies.